isomerpages/moe-westviewpri/_wvps/Resources/Resources for Parents.md

 **Information for Parents**

-8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.
+1.&nbsp; Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

-2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the&nbsp;**Sexuality Education**&nbsp;lessons&nbsp;need to complete an opt-out form.
+2.&nbsp; Parents who wish to opt their children out of the **Sexuality Education**&nbsp;lessons&nbsp;need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](https://go.gov.sg/2023-opt-out-form)
-&nbsp;.
-A completed opt-out form is to be submitted by&nbsp;**3 February 2023**.
+A completed opt-out form is to be submitted by **3 February 2023**.

-3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at&nbsp;**6760 0178**&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.
+3.&nbsp; Parents can contact the school at **6760 0178**&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.

 School Holiday Edition
 ----------------------